-EDUCATION AND EXPERIENCE: Associate's degree in fire science or closely related field and three years of firefighting experience; OR an equivalent combination of education and experience; OR one year as a Firefighter II in Nevada State service.
+EDUCATION AND EXPERIENCE: Associate's degree in fire science or closely related field and three years of firefighting experience; OR Graduation from high school or equivalent education and four years of firefighting experience; OR one year as a Firefighter II in Nevada State service; OR an equivalent combination of education and experience as described above. [; OR one year as a Firefighter II in Nevada State service.]
 (See Special Requirements and Informational Notes)